ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

-Even after using Adobe Illustrator’s design program for many years and discovering new drawing features and tools, you will always need to use the Pen Tool to create excellent graphics one way or another.
+Even after using Adobe Illustrator’s design program for many years and discovering new drawing tools and features, you will always need to use the Pen Tool to create awesome graphics one way or another.
+This essential tool can even help you turn dull objects into cool graphics in seconds.

 Jumpstart your ideas with Linearity Curve